padalavasudha/CNN-Backdoor-Activation-Analysis/docs/findings.md

 third-party model is: no labeled poisoned data, no knowledge of the trigger's appearance, possibly no access to training data at all.

-The planned approach is Neural Cleanse–style trigger reverse
+The planned approach is Neural style trigger reverse
 engineering: for each output class, optimize a small mask/patch that, when applied to other inputs, reliably flips their prediction to that class.
-A backdoored class typically needs a much smaller, more effective patch to achieve this than a legitimate class does — making the anomaly detectable by patch size alone, without ever seeing a real poisoned example.
+A backdoored class typically needs a much smaller, more effective patch to achieve this than a legitimate class does making the anomaly detectable by patch size alone, without ever seeing a real poisoned example.